Letztes Update: 05. Oktober 2025

-Explore the differences in longevity between OLED and LED technologies.
-Learn which display type typically offers a longer lifespan and why.
+Explore the longevity of OLED and LED technologies.
+Discover which one typically offers a longer lifespan and what factors influence their durability.

 Hey there!
 I'm curious, in the debate of OLED vs LED longevity, which technology tends to last longer?
 Thanks for your insights!